Revisiting constraints on magnetogenesis from baryon asymmetry

 In total, the primodial helical magnetic field results in a net baryon asymmetry, $\overline{n_{B+L,\mathrm{fo}}^\mathrm{diss}}+\overline{n_{B+L,\mathrm{fo}}^\mathrm{cdec}}$.
 To evaluate this, we parametrize the degree of parity-violation of the unconfined magnetic field with a single parameter $\epsilon,\;\vert\epsilon\vert\leq1$.
 Consequently, we obtain

-where the subscript $_\mathrm{i}$ indicates the initial condition at the electroweak scale for the subsequent MHD evolution. $B_\mathrm{i}$ is the comoving magnetic field strength, $\xi_\mathrm{M,\,i}$ is the comoving magnetic coherence length, and $\eta_B(\vec x,T)\coloneq n_B(\vec x,T)/a(T)^3s(T)$ is the baryon-to-entropy ratio.
+where the subscript $_\mathrm{i}$ indicates the initial condition at the electroweak scale for the subsequent MHD evolution, which is non-trivial even in terms of comoving quantities (See Appendix). $B_\mathrm{i}$ is the comoving magnetic field strength, $\xi_\mathrm{M,\,i}$ is the comoving magnetic coherence length, and $\eta_B(\vec x,T)\coloneq n_B(\vec x,T)/s(T)$ is the baryon-to-entropy ratio.
+In this expression, $n_B=(1/2)n_{B+L}$ is the comoving density of baryon number, and $s$ is the comoving entropy density.
 The first (second, {\it resp.}) line is the contribution from confined helicity decay (unconfined helicity dissipation, {\it resp.}).

 Now we come to the baryon-overproduction constraint on the primordial magnetic field \cite{Fujita:2016igl,Kamada:2016cnb,Kamada:2016eeb}.
 Assuming we have no other (anti-)baryon generation mechanisms, we impose